bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_8.rst

 create a specific subset of the data contained in your ColumnDataSource.

 In Bokeh, these filtered subsets are called "views".
-Views are represented by Bokeh's :class:`~bokeh.models.sources.CDSView` class.
+Views are represented by Bokeh's :class:`~bokeh.models.CDSView` class.

 To plot with a filtered subset of data, pass a ``CDSView`` object to the ``view`` argument of your renderer.

-A :class:`~bokeh.models.sources.CDSView` object has one property:
+A :class:`~bokeh.models.CDSView` object has one property:

 * ``filter``: an instance of :class:`~bokeh.models.filters.Filter` models